aedoardo1990/2nd_Project/README.md

 ### Color scheme

 The color chosen for the website are red, white and black.
-These colors are mainly the same of the <a href="https://www.Formula1.com" target="_blank" rel="noopener" aria-label="Visit the official Formula1 Website (opens in a new tab)">Formula1</a> website.
+These colors are mainly the same of the official website of <a href="https://www.Formula1.com" target="_blank" rel="noopener" aria-label="Visit the official Formula1 Website (opens in a new tab)">Formula1</a>.
 Purpose of these colors is to recreate the feeling of Formula1 racing

 ![Color Scheme](./assets/images/readme-images/colors-palette.png)